stregato/master/woland/WHITEPAPER.md

 3. The peer designates the new encryption key as the primary key, which is then employed for ensuing operations.

 In essence, this process guarantees the accurate propagation of peer membership changes throughout the safe's data structures, all the while upholding security and consistency through encryption, signing, and re-encryption protocols.
 The practical implementation is slightly more intricate, devised to optimize input/output (I/O) operations—particularly during scenarios involving simultaneous removal of multiple peers or when peers have previously read the changelog.

+### Headers algorithm
+When a new file is incorporated into the safe, an accompanying header file is simultaneously generated.
+This file comprises a solitary header, streamlining the process and minimizing the time required to add fresh content to the safe.
+When the quantity of header files surpasses 1024, a background procedure initiates to amalgamate multiple header files into a single file.
+This process employs a stochastic approach, factoring in both the number of files and the number of users, to equitably distribute the computational load.
+The probability of starting the merge uses an exponential function

+$$ P(n, x) = 1 - e^{-\lambda \frac{(n - \theta)}{x}} $$

+When initiating the merge, the procedure unfolds as follows:
+1. **Creation of a Guard File**: This step establishes a guard file, acting as a signal to dissuade other users from initiating the merge process concurrently.
+2. **File Selection Criteria**: The process targets files that encompass fewer than 8192 headers, ensuring manageable merge sizes.
+3. **Batch Merging**: Files are merged in batches, with the batch size (n) being a configurable parameter.
+This allows for controlled, scalable merging operations.
+4. **Original File Deletion**: Post-merge, the original files in each batch are deleted, cleaning up space and reducing clutter.
+5. **Memory Data Structure Update**: Relevant in-memory data structures, such as database records, are updated to reflect the changes from the merge.
+This ensures consistency between the file system and any related data representations.
+6. **Guard File Removal**: The concluding step involves deleting the guard file, signaling the end of the merge process and permitting other merges to commence.

+While this algorithm incorporates a lock mechanism through the guard file, it's crucial to recognize that file systems might not provide exclusive access, making this a soft lock rather than a hard one.
+The guard file is primarily a deterrent against redundant merge operations but isn't a foolproof method against concurrent processes.
+Hence, the design of this merge algorithm must be inherently robust and capable of handling potential conflicts arising from simultaneous processing.

 ### Replica algorithm